VeskoNik/vmsPage/README.md

 # vmsPage
-building a site, with HTML,CSS and JS.
+building a page, with HTML,CSS and JS.